Specific rules apply both to establishing a new government board or committee and to making board or committee appointments.

 Board and committee appointment checklist

-Specific information is required in order for Cabinet to note or make appointments.
+Specific information is required in order for Cabinet to note appointments or to recommend them to the Governor.
 You can use the board and committee appointment checklist to help you complete your submission or note.